nprapps/qgis-templates/README.md

 - You have QGIS >=3.8 installed and working.
 - You have `make` 3.x installed and working (this comes installed with the XCode Command Line Tools)

-## What's in here?

-The project contains the following folders and important files:

-- `us-base-template` -- A template for maps within the U.S.

 ## Installing the templates
 **Create a folder for QGIS templates.** In your root directory: